On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: Introduction

 Our main contributions are as follows: \begin{itemize} \item We characterize the geometry of the boundary of the robust admissible set.
-Our first contribution is to extend the theory developed in \cite{Levine_2013} for nonlinear control systems and in \cite{Esterhuizen_2020} for disturbed but uncontrolled nonlinear systems to the setting of disturbed and controlled nonlinear systems subject to state constraints.
-In particular, we prove that the boundary intersects active state constraints tangentially and that its tangent hyperplane locally separates the state space between the robust admissible set and its complement. \item We derive a necessary condition in the form of a saddle point condition of the Hamiltonian on the barrier characterizing optimal control and worst-case disturbance inputs, which constitutes our second contribution.
-Let us stress that in spite of the min-max natural structure of the problem (worst-case design), the obtained conditions include solving a saddle point problem of the Hamiltonian (not only a min-max) at every point of the boundary. \item We present an application to the adaptive cruise control problem that has been studied in \cite{Ames_2014,Xu_2015} via the approach of control barrier functions.
+Our first contribution cpncerns the extension of the theory developed in \cite{Levine_2013} for nonlinear control systems and in \cite{Esterhuizen_2020} for disturbed but uncontrolled nonlinear systems, to the setting of disturbed and controlled nonlinear systems subject to state constraints.
+In particular, we prove that the boundary must intersect the active state constraints tangentially and that the corresponding tangent hyperplane locally separates the state space between the robust admissible set and its complement. \item We derive a necessary condition in the form of a saddle point condition of the Hamiltonian on the barrier characterizing optimal control and worst-case disturbance inputs, which constitutes our second contribution.
+Let us stress that in spite of the min-max natural structure of the problem (worst-case design), the obtained conditions take in fact the form of a saddle point condition on the Hamiltonian (not only a min-max) at every point of the boundary. \item We present an application to the adaptive cruise control problem of the introduction that has been studied in \cite{Ames_2014,Xu_2015} via the approach of control barrier functions.
 Our contribution is the complete and explicit description of the largest robust admissible set $\RA$ through its boundary $\RAB$, parameterized by the leading car's speed.
 It should be remarked that our approach is not limited to a single constraint as in \cite{Ames_2014,Xu_2015}.
-The control barrier function framework appears to be complementary to ours in the sense that it is able to design a feedback that ensures the asymptotic convergence of the follower to a subset $\cal{C}$ of $\RA$, given some disturbances. \end{itemize} The outline of this paper is as follows.
-In Section \ref{Sec:System_Formulation}, the control system and the necessary assumptions are formally introduced.
-A definition of the robust admissible set and its different parts is given in Section \ref{Sec:The_Robust_Admissible_Set}, together with a justification that it includes its boundary.
-Section \ref{Sec:The_Boundary_of_the_Robust_Admissible_Set} develops analytical tools to characterize these boundary parts and in particular the so-called \emph{barrier}, as well as the associated barrier trajectories.
-Section \ref{Sec:Ultimate_Sep} presents our main result characterizing the barrier trajectories in terms of adjoint dynamics, Hamiltonian and a saddle point type necessary condition.
-In Section \ref{Sec:Example}, we apply the developed method to the adaptive cruise control system introduced in Section~\ref{Sec:Introduction}.
-Finally, Section \ref{Sec:Conclusion} concludes the paper.
+The control barrier function framework appears to be complementary to ours in the sense that it is able to design a feedback that ensures the asymptotic convergence of the follower to a subset $\cal{C}$ of $\RA$, given some disturbances. \end{itemize}